CMHAAorg/cmhaa-website/site/content/_index.md

   - type: stacked-content-top-image
     stacked_image: img/istockphoto-1172976280-2048x2048-join-our-community.jpg
-    stacked_description: Join our community of business leaders, experts and partner organisations and be a part of our united voice for change on mental health in the workplace.
+    stacked_description: Join our community of business leaders, experts and partner organisations and be a part of our united voice for change on workplace mental health from the very start.
 Our program will kick off in February 2021 with a focus on developing mental health capability in leaders.
     stacked_title: Join us
     stacked_cta_link: /contact-us/
     stacked_cta_text: More about membership